 All counsellors are required to have a supervisor who monitors the quality of their work.
 The process of supervision is conducted in a way that ensures confidentiality.

 This depends on your type of policy.
 Firstly, you need to check with your provider to confirm whether counselling sessions will be covered.
 If so you need to ascertain how many sessions are included and if there are any other restrictions (e.g. time limitations, amount etc).
 Please be aware that you will be responsible for any payments accrued regardless of the type of insurance cover you have.

 Our sessions can take place in our Central London office or via Skype.

 Counselling for Lawyers was founded by Janet Kaplan who spent 15 years in the corporate world before training as a psychodynamic counsellor for adults at Birkbeck College, London University.

 For six years she was an Honorary Psychotherapist in Adult Mental Health at Guys and St Thomas’ Hospital, London.
-She also spent four years working in GP practices.
+She also spent five years working in GP practices.
 She currently works as a counsellor in the National Health Service and in private practice.
-Janet offers time-limited or open-ended work.

-She is an Accredited Member of the British Association of Counsellors and Psychotherapists and is on the United Kingdom Register of Counsellors and Psychotherapists She holds a Criminal Records Bureau Certificate (CRB).
+She is an Accredited Member of the British Association of Counsellors and Psychotherapists and is an approved Dynamic Interpersonal Therapy practitioner.
+She holds a Criminal Records Bureau Certificate (CRB).
 And is an approved provider for psychological therapies by various healthcare providers.
 Janet has presented a workshop to GPs on counselling.